 Block suggests that "perhaps the most important question to ask yourself is this: Would you recommend the mattress to a friend?
 If the answer is no, it's likely not the one for you."

 And that's okay, as long as you are still within your trial period.

 Using your trial period

 How long should you try it out before returning?
 When do you give up?
 Expert opinions vary:

-- "In terms of an in-home trial policy, you should be able to know from the first week whether this is the mattress for you." — David Ewart, Director and Lead Mattress Buyer, Pavilion Broadway
+- "In terms of an in-home trial policy, you should be able to know from the first week whether this is the mattress for you.
+The Vispring comfort pledge states you should try a bed for a minimum of 30 days.
+If between 30 days and 90 days you are not happy with the tension they will swap it for the next, hassle-free." — David Ewart, Director and Lead Mattress Buyer, Pavilion Broadway

 - "It can take a month to adjust to a new mattress, so try it for at least a month before you decide to change mattresses." — Jeanine Joy, Ph.D., contributor at bestmattress.reviews